BaccasBlade/asg-01-instructions/milestone-02.md

 - [ ] the web page is hosted through Netlify

-- [ ] when a user goes to the web page,

-- [ ] the HTML links to at least one external JS file that contains the JS necessary to complete the Perkable Requirements.
+- [ ] the HTML links to at least one external JS file that contains the JS necessary to complete the Perkable Requirements below.

   > _Though not necessary for this milestone, you will want to start thinking of reasonable ways to split up your JS into separate files - putting all your JS in one file will be unacceptable for your final submission of this assignment!_

-- [ ] the `README.md` file contains the names of the students who completed this milestone and the URL Netlify has provided for your app (it'll look like `https://blahblahblah.netlify.app`)
+- [ ] the `README.txt` file contains the names of the students who completed this milestone and the URL Netlify has provided for your app (it'll look like `https://blahblahblah.netlify.app`)

 ## Perkable Requirements